dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 While, formally, indexing is a run-time operation, when using a compile-time known index that is out of bounds, the compiler will report an error.

+It is worth mentioning that this DIP introduces user-defined syntax that changes semantics based on compile-time availableness of syntactically identical arguments.
+It can be used to implement functions that are compile-time to some parameters.

 ## Description

 When a user-defined type has any of the following compiler-recognized members